-In his speech at the Conservative Party Conference, David Cameron vowed to end the ‘apartheid’ between private and state schools:
+In his speech at the Conservative Party Conference, David Cameron vowed to end the ‘apartheid’ between

 "And here's something else we're going to do.
 In Britain today, we have schools that are intolerant of failure, where ninety percent of pupils get five good GCSEs.
 Yes: private schools.
 You've heard me talk about social responsibility so let me say this.